A massive tech outage is causing worldwide disruptions. Here's what we know

 Microsoft 365 posted on social media platform X that the company was “working on rerouting the impacted traffic to alternate systems to alleviate impact” and that they were “observing a positive trend in service availability.”

-Spokesperson Frank X. Shaw added in an emailed statement that the company was “actively supporting customers to assist in their recovery.”
+Spokesperson Frank X. Shaw later added that the company was “actively supporting customers to assist in their recovery.”
 Both CrowdStrike and Microsoft are also appearing to engage IT personnel on official online channels, such as Reddit.